 Naturally, this exposes players and presents risks to the entire business vertical.
 They are under no obligation to report questionable activity and uphold consumer protection standards against operator fraud, glitches in RNG (or game-rigging), payment issues; fake bonus offers; non-payment of winnings, or any other problems.
 Wherever no regulation is present, unlicensed operators take the chance to offer unverified gaming services that open up possibilities of match-fixing, odds manipulation, and other cyber crimes like personal data phishing.

 Achieving Market Maturity – from License to Regulation

 As seen from the above in-depth study, there are generally two types of licenses –international (known as offshore) and local.
 Countries and jurisdictions that want to exercise more control over their gambling market generally decide to regulate it thoroughly, allowing operators to apply for a license to operate and be accountable for their business on their territory.
 Most developed economies and traditional markets (referred to as mature) are all regulated – notably Europe, Australia, the UK, and the US.

-Other jurisdictions are regulated to a lesser extent (or none at all), like India, Chile, Peru, and Malta.
+Other jurisdictions are regulated to a lesser extent (or none at all), like India, Brazil, Chile, Peru, and Malta.
 These territories allow casinos with a general international license to operate in the country (or State).
 Even when authorities have not expressly consented to such operations, they have fewer means of controlling and imposing sanctions given the absence of legal regulations.

 Some Asian markets are becoming less supportive of technological innovation (China recently), but most South-East Asian nations have observed a rapid growth in their gaming markets.
 Demand and digital opportunities have allowed offshore operators to penetrate such markets, with unregulated commercial relations open to B2B and B2C conflict points.